turbot/steampipe-plugin-jumpcloud/docs/tables/jumpcloud_device_macos_app.md

 The `jumpcloud_device_macos_app` table can be used to query information about all the applications installed in a MacOS device.

+To query all applications installed in a Windows or a Linux device, use the `jumpcloud_device_windows_program` and `jumpcloud_device_linux_package` tables respectively.

 ## Examples

 ### Basic info